-- The domestic value-added content of Chinese exports is no more than 30 percent, that is: for every dollar of goods exported, less than 30 cents, on average, consist of domestic value-added-the rest consists of imported raw materials, intermediate goods, components, parts, semi-finished goods, etc. - The domestic value-added percentage is even less for the so-called "Processing and Assembly" exports which at one time constituted more than half of Chinese exports.

-• If we multiply the Exports/GDP ratio of say 40 percent (it is currently much lower) to the domestic value-added content of 30 percent, we obtain 12 percent, which is the upper bound for the percentage of Chinese GDP (value-added) generated by exports.
+The domestic value-added content of Chinese exports is no more than 30 percent5, that is: for every dollar of goods exported, less than 30 cents, on average, consist of domestic value-added-the rest consists of imported raw materials, intermediate goods, components, parts, semi-finished goods, etc. The domestic value-added percentage is even less for the so-called "Processing and Assembly" exports which at one time constituted more than half of Chinese exports.
+If we multiply the Exports to GDP ratio of say 40 percent (it is currently much lower, at approximately 25 percent) to the domestic value-added content of 30 percent, we obtain 12 percent, which is the upper bound for the percentage of Chinese GDP (value-added) generated by exports.

 Now, 12 percent of GDP is a large number, and no economy can afford to lose 12 percent of its GDP overnight.
 However, if 12 percent of GDP does not grow, or even declines by 25 percent, as long as the other 88 percent of the economy continues to grow, the economy as a whole should do all right, especially if appropriate compensatory economic stimulus measures are taken by the government.

-- A 25-percent decline in Chinese exports should result in a 25 percent times 12 percent or 3 percent maximum decline in Chinese GDP, other things being equal.
-Thus, the reduction in exports caused by the global financial crisis should be expected to reduce the rate of real Chinese economic growth from 9 percent in 2008 by a maximum of 3 percentage points to no less than 6 percent in 2009, other things being equal. - However, the 2-year, 4-trillion Yuan (equivalent to approximately 8 percent of GDP per year) economic stimulus programme launched by the Chinese Government in November 2008 should help make up the short-fall in aggregate demand caused by the decline in exports. - Thus an 8-percent real rate of growth should be readily achievable for 2010 following the 8.7 percent growth in 2009.
+A 25-percent decline in Chinese exports should result in a 25 percent times 12 percent or 3 percent maximum decline in Chinese GDP, other things being equal.
+Thus, the reduction in exports caused by the global financial crisis should be expected to reduce the rate of real Chinese economic growth from 9 percent in 2008 by a maximum of 3 percentage points to no less than 6 percent in 2009, other things being equal.
+However, the 2-year, 4-trillion Yuan (equivalent to approximately 8 percent of GDP per year) economic stimulus programme launched by the Chinese Government in November 2008 helped make up the short-fall in aggregate demand caused by the decline in exports.
+The Chinese economy actually managed to achieve a real rate of growth of 9.1 percent in 2009, even with its exports down by 25 percent from 2008 and the U.S. and European economies mired in recession6.
+If there were any lingering doubts on the degree of export-dependence of the Chinese economy, they should have been dispelled by this achievement alone.
+An 8-percent real rate of growth should be readily achievable for 2010 as well.